snarlysodboxer/k8s-postgres/README.md

 - Failover re-connects all slaves to the new master
 - Let K8s `ReplicationController` choose where the master goes
 - Be provider agnostic (Don't use GCE Persistent Volumes or AWS EBS Volumes)
+- Don't reinvent the wheel, use K8s as much as possible

 ## How we do it